jgerz-0/Medusa/docs/DOCKER.md

 docker compose exec minio mc alias set local http://localhost:9000 "$MINIO_ROOT_USER" "$MINIO_ROOT_PASSWORD" docker compose exec minio mc mb -p local/binary-uploads docker compose exec minio mc mb -p local/binary-metadata
+# Optional: dedicate a bucket for fuzzing artifacts if you do not want to reuse the source bucket
+# docker compose exec minio mc mb -p local/binary-fuzzing
 ```

 The preprocess worker enforces the prefix and fails closed if the metadata
 bucket is missing so operators do not accidentally leak artifacts to
 unauthorized paths.

+### Binary fuzzing harnesses

+The `binary-fuzzing-worker` container shells out to the host Docker Engine to
+launch hardened AFL and libFuzzer images.
+Compose mounts `/var/run/docker.sock`
+read-only into the worker; keep Docker patched and restrict access to the group
+owning the socket.
+Populate the following environment variables in `.env` to
+point at your harness images and adjust runtime behavior:

+- `BINARY_FUZZING_AFL_IMAGE` and `BINARY_FUZZING_LIBFUZZER_IMAGE` – container
+  images that wrap your fuzzing harnesses.
+- `BINARY_FUZZING_AFL_COMMAND` and `BINARY_FUZZING_LIBFUZZER_COMMAND` – entry
+  points invoked inside the containers.
+- `BINARY_FUZZING_BUCKET` / `BINARY_FUZZING_PREFIX` – optional override for the
+  artifact location in MinIO.
+Leave blank to reuse the sample's source bucket.
+- `BINARY_FUZZING_RUNTIME_FLAGS` – additional allow-listed flags passed to the
+  Docker CLI if you need cgroup or CPU quotas.

 Set the optional `COMPOSE_BIN` environment variable if you prefer an alternate
 Compose implementation (for example `podman compose`).
 The smoke test script
 uses the same variable to avoid hard-coding the binary path.

-The compose file automatically mounts code from `controller/`, `workers/web/nuclei/`, `workers/web/zap/`, `workers/web/sqlmap/`, and `frontend/` into the containers so edits on the host trigger FastAPI reloads, worker hot-reloads, and Next.js hot module updates.
-Postgres, Redis, MinIO, and Qdrant data persist under `infra/docker/data/` and survive container restarts.
-Principal API keys are written to `/var/lib/medusa/principal_credentials.env` inside the controller container and shared with the frontend so human analysts can authenticate without hard-coded secrets.
+The compose file automatically mounts code from `controller/`,
+`workers/web/nuclei/`, `workers/web/zap/`, `workers/web/sqlmap/`,
+`workers/binary/preprocess/`, `workers/binary/fuzzing/`, and `frontend/` into
+the containers so edits on the host trigger FastAPI reloads, worker
+hot-reloads, and Next.js hot module updates.
+Postgres, Redis, MinIO, and Qdrant
+data persist under `infra/docker/data/` and survive container restarts.
+Principal API keys are written to `/var/lib/medusa/principal_credentials.env`
+inside the controller container and shared with the frontend so human analysts
+can authenticate without hard-coded secrets.

 ## Smoke Test
 Run the end-to-end smoke test once the services report `healthy`: